Openpanel-dev/openpanel/README.md

   provider: 'gmail',
 });

-// short hand for 'screen_view', can also take any properties mixan.screenView('Profile', {
+// Screen view for web
+mixan.screenView();

+// Screen view for native
+mixan.screenView('Article', {
-  id: '123',
+  id: '3',
-  // any other properties, url, public
+  title: 'Nice article here',
 });

 // Call this when a user is logged out.